Applications Now Closed.

 Notification of Funding Status

-Funding notifications will be sent to parents beginning in early April 2026.
+Funding notifications will be sent to parents by the end of April.

 Private School Confirmation